-Training and supervising of students (including research students) and acting as a tutor for industrial/professional training year students, according to own area of subject specialism.
+Training and supervising of students (including research students) and acting as a tutor for industrial/professional training year students, and acting as an external examiner, according to own area of subject specialism.

 Setting/marking programme work, practical sessions, supervisions, fieldwork and examinations according to own area of subject specialism, and providing appropriate feedback to students.